L4ser-Security-Labs/showa/README.md

 - - -
 Automate external resources and assets monitoring.

-Showa allows you to automate the monotoring of external resources and assets during active red teaming assesments.
+Showa allows you to automate the monitoring of external resources and assets during active red teaming assessments.
-Once a resource is down, you get an email notification notifying you of the status of the resouorce or assets.
+Once a resource is down, you get an email notification notifying you of the status of the resources or assets.

 ## Install on Linux, Mac OS, Windows